The Non-cutoff Boltzmann Equation in Bounded Domains: Introduction

 \subsubsection{Applications}

-We believe that our work will provide robust applications to a variety of important topics in kinetic theory.
+We believe that our work will provide robust applications to various important topics in kinetic theory.
 The problems mentioned in \eqref{sec161} for the cutoff Boltzmann equation can now be carried out in the presence of the angular non-cutoff assumption; for example, the existence of wave solutions, non-isothermal boundary problem, (ir-)regularity theory, and fluid dynamic limit.